 Need some inspiration?
 Here are some potential Workflow ideas:

-- Send out SMS reminder of upcoming events to your contacts
+Send out SMS reminders of upcoming events to your contacts

 Trigger an outbound call based on specific inbound Keywords